lacucinadimica/lacucinadimica.github.io/content/Kitchen/RecipeIndex/MasaSablee.md

 2. Add the egg and combine well.
 Add your flavoring of choice.
 3. Gently add the flour and salt to the mixture, trying to handle the dough as minimally as possible.
 4. Seal the dough with plastic wrap and let rest in the fridge for at least 1 hour.
-5. Bake it, or you can freeze!
+5. Bake it, or you can freeze it!